Ecuador picks conservative for president; Peru eyes runoff

 QUITO, Ecuador (AP) - A conservative businessman seemed headed to Ecuador’s presidency, with voters rejecting the leftist movement started by former President Rafael Correa more than a decade ago.
-And in neighboring Peru, it remained unclear which of 18 presidential hopefuls would fill the two spots in a June runoff election.
+And in neighboring Peru, a crowded field of 18 presidential candidates was virtually certain to result in a second round of voting in June.

-The South American nations held elections Sunday under strict public health measures because of the coronavirus pandemic, which has recently seen a spike in cases and the return of lockdowns.
+The South American nations held elections Sunday under strict public health measures amid a recent spike in COVID-19 cases and the return of lockdowns.
 Peruvians also elected a new Congress.

 The Electoral Council in Ecuador did not declare a winner in the contest to replace President Lenín Moreno next month, but results released by the agency showed former banker Guillermo Lasso with about 53% of votes and leftist Andrés Arauz with 47%, with over 93% of votes counted.
 Arauz had led the first round of voting with more than 30% on Feb.
 7, while Lasso edged into the final by finishing about a half percentage point ahead of environmentalist and Indigenous candidate Yaku Pérez.